aletheon/eleutherios-website/README.md

 ![5c](./src/assets/5c.jpg)

-Eleutherios changes this behavior by decoupling the customer request or forum and turning it into a service (i.e website) that people or businesses can subscribe too.
+Eleutherios changes this behavior by decoupling the customer request and turning it into a service (i.e website) that people or businesses can subscribe too.

 Now Mary's request or forum for a Bag of Apples can be seen or managed by more than one person or business, including the Distributor and Farmer.